obsidiansystems/ledger-app-tezos/README.md

 ## Using the Tezos Wallet application

-This application and the Tezos Baking application constitute complementary apps for different use cases -- which could be on paired Ledgers and therefore use the same key, or which could also be used in different scenarios for different accounts.
+This application and the Tezos Baking Application constitute complementary apps for different use cases -- which could be on paired Ledgers and therefore use the same key, or which could also be used in different scenarios for different accounts.
 Baking is rejected by this app.